w3c-webmob/ServiceWorkersDemos/todo-app/README.md

         * Once all resources are successfully download, add to cache
     * On UI interaction (changing the state of the page)
         * Mark page as “interacted with”

+For this app you will need to [1] register a ServiceWorker [2] detect fetches to see when the app is loaded [3] use the ServiceWorker cache to load into and from.

+### I have questions!
+Please ask them in the issues!